bowlindm/CareerRoadMap/readme.md

 # Goals 2023/24

 # Mission Statement
 Focus on people, projects, programs and products that drive high tech innovations to solve business problems.
 I am passionate about focusing my energy on how to get more women and people who identify as women involved in STEM.
+The following are the focus areas for my goals for 2023 and into 2024.

 ## Impact